wboayue/rust-ibapi/README.md

 ## Contributions

-Contributors are welcomed.
-If you are interested in contributing to the project, review the [contributor documentation](https://github.com/wboayue/rust-ibapi/tree/main/contributors).
+Contributions are welcomed.
+If you are interested in contributing to the project, review the [contributor documentation](https://github.com/wboayue/rust-ibapi/tree/main/CONTRIBUTING.md).